csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-2/README.md

  Our app has two types of users: normal users and administrators.

- ### Normal user
+ ### Common user
  As a normal user, one can either register a new account or log in as an existing user.
 We have created a demo user for testing, and the credentials would be: [TODO: add a demo user], or you can click the Create Account button and be redirected to the register page:
  <img src="pictures/register.png" alt="register" />

- After logging in, the user will see the matching page:
+ After logging in, the user will see the matching page.
+To test match functionality, you can create several accounts through signup page and try to match them.
+Note that only users who have some types of cancer in common can be matched to each other.
  <img src="pictures/match.jpg" alt="matches" />
+ To test the chat functionality, we have provided two accounts that are already friended:

+   - email: my_cancer3@gmail.com
+   - pwd: my_cancer2
+   - email: my_cancer6@gmail.com
+   - pwd: my_cancer2

- To test the chat functionality, we have provided two accounts that are already friended:[TODO: added two credentials].
-Please open two incognito windows and sign in as two users respectively and you'll find each other in the chat page.
+ Please open two incognito windows(or two different browsers) and sign in as two users respectively and you'll find each other in the chat page.
 The send emoji and pictures feature has not been implemented, and will be finished in D3.
  <img src="pictures/chat.png" alt="chat" />
  The user can view and update their profile on the profile page.
 Note that the uploading photos feature has not been supported and will be finished in D3.
   <img src="pictures/profile.png" alt="chat" />